svkucheryavski/mdatoolsm.gitbook/chapter4/text.md

    1	                  'Lars'
 ```

-The the scores (as well as Q and T2 residuals) for `'Lars'` were calculated and hidden.
+The scores (as well as Q and T2 residuals) for `'Lars'` were calculated and hidden.
 It is possible to make them visible on the plots by using a property `'ShowExcluded'` set to `'on'`.
 Actually it works on normal and group plots as well.

 ```matlab
 figure